Sanglorian/orcus/Orcus Rulebook - current.md

 A quarterstaff can be used as both an arcane focus and a weapon.
 A quarterstaff can be held in one hand when being used as a focus.
 A quarterstaff can either be enchanted as a focus or as a weapon, or separately as a weapon and as a focus -- in which case it costs as much as each item would separately, put together.

-Unless otherwise mentioned, arcane focuses require a hand to use.
+Unless otherwise mentioned, an arcane focus requires a hand to use.

 **Druidic Focus:** A druidic focus might be a sprig of mistletoe or holly, a wand or scepter made of yew or another special wood, a staff drawn whole out of a living tree, or an object incorporating feathers, fur, bones, and teeth from sacred animals.

-Unless otherwise mentioned, druidic focuses require a hand to use.
+Unless otherwise mentioned, a druidic focus requires a hand to use.

 **Holy Symbol:** A holy symbol is a representation of a god or pantheon.
 It might be an amulet depicting a symbol representing a deity, the same symbol carefully engraved or inlaid as an emblem on a shield, or a tiny box holding a fragment of a sacred relic.